- Are they in danger? If you believe someone is in immediate danger or seriously injured, call 999 or 112.

 - Direct them to the mental health and wellbeing section of the Academy website and the Academy's Counselling Service.

-- In the 'Further information' section of these pages, there are links to other useful external resources, including out-of-hours services for students.
+- Encourage your peer or colleague to reach out for support.
+In the 'Further information' section of these pages, there are links to other useful external resources, including out-of-hours services for students.

 - Take care of yourself.
 It can be upsetting to listen to someone in distress.
 The Academy's Counselling Service offers confidential help, can advise how best to support someone, and is open to both students and staff.